minhduchoang301/minhduchoang301.github.io/index.md

 	- Supervisor: [Minh Nguyen](https://www.linkedin.com/in/minhnd3796/)

 ### Extracurricular Activities
-+ One of 6 representatives of UofT at [Project X 2020](https://www.projectx2020.com/), using AI to tackle problems in climate-influenced infectious diseases
++ One of 6 representatives of UofT at [Project X 2020](https://www.projectx2020.com/), using AI to tackle problems in climate-influenced infectious diseases.
-+ Third-place Intramural Soccer Open Tournament with our tri-campus Vietnamese team at UofT
 + Founder and Leader of [Windchimes Project](https://www.facebook.com/windchimesproject/), a non-profit community project to raise awareness of our cultural values

 ### Research and Publications